Ride-Share Accidents in New York

 Ride-share companies are supposed to accept responsibility if a passenger is injured in an accident.
 The driver is not considered an employee, but works as a contractor.
 For that reason, when the driver is between fares, the company won't take any responsibility for the his or her actions.
 In many cases, you may have to file a claim against the driver's insurance company.

-As with any auto accident, the insurance company will go to great lengths to reduce their own costs.
-But an experienced auto accident attorney at Giampa Law will get to the bottom of it.
+As with any car accident, the insurance company will go to great lengths to reduce their own costs.
+But an experienced ride-share accident attorney at Giampa Law will get to the bottom of it.
 We'll find out who is responsible and we'll hold them accountable.
 Contact our Bronx office today and find out how we can help you.